Are NBA Players Boycotting Or Striking? Why It's Important To Know The Difference

 What counts as a strike?

-A labor strike is a form of work stoppage that’s organized by a group of workers, such as a union.
-Since sports players in the NBA, WNBA, MLB, and MLS are obviously employees of these leagues, refusing to play games and voting to cancel the playoffs altogether is a labor strike, not a boycott.
+A labour strike is a form of work stoppage that’s organized by a group of workers, such as a union.
+Since sports players in the NBA, WNBA, MLB, and MLS are obviously employees of these leagues, refusing to play games and voting to cancel the playoffs altogether is a labour strike, not a boycott.

 You don’t have to be a member of a union to strike, but a strike is, by default, a planned action with particular demands that need to be met for it to end.
 When unionized workers start a strike without informing or receiving official approval from union leadership, that’s called a wildcat strike.